 Postnuptial agreements could be useful in a variety of circumstances.
 However, the most common use for these agreements is to protect each spouse’s assets from being split unevenly or in an undesired way, should the marriage end.
 A knowledgeable postnuptial attorney in Buckhead could help a couple draft an agreement that may benefit and protect both parties in light of a separation, divorce, or death.
 To that end, a postnuptial agreement may address issues such as:

 There are a few criteria that are required to make a postnuptial agreement valid in the State of Georgia.
 First, the agreement must be in writing, and the written document must be signed by both involved parties and notarized to ensure that the signatures are viable.
-Both parties must also fully disclose all assets and income so that the agreement can be fair and reasonable to protect both spouses.
+Both parties must also fully disclose all assets and income so that the agreement can be fair and reasonable to both spouses.
 Lastly, both parties need to agree to all terms of the post-marital agreement.

-To prevent a contract from being invalid, retaining legal counsel may be advisable.
+To prevent a contract from being voided, retaining legal counsel may be advisable.
 An experienced Buckhead lawyer could help ensure that a postnuptial contract is reasonable and valid — and therefore enforceable in court.

 Postnuptial agreements often have a negative connotation.
 In reality, though, these agreements are just precaution which could protect a couple in case of divorce, separation, or worse.
 Common issues that arise in a divorce, such as spousal support and property division, could be resolved before the topic ever even comes up.